Ninja-Squad/ninja-squad.github.com/_posts/2018-04-04-what-is-new-angular-6.md

 It is a direct result of the fact that the template function is inlined in a static field of the component: we can now have private properties of our components used in templates.
-This is not currently the case, and forces us to have all the fields and methods of the component used in the template to be public, as they end up in a different class (the `ngfactory`), and that would fail the TypeScript compilation to access a private property from another class.
+This was not possible until then, and forced us to have all the fields and methods of the component used in the template to be public, as they ended up in a different class (the `ngfactory`), and accessing a private property from another class would have failed the TypeScript compilation.
 This is no longer the case: as the template function is inside a static field, it has access to the private properties of the component.

 I saw a comment from the Angular team saying that it was not recommended to use private properties in templates, even if it now possible, as it may not be the case in the future...
+So you should probably continue to use public fields only in your templates!

+This release doesn't bring a lot of new features, but Ivy is definitely interesting for the future.
+Give it a try and tell us how it goes for you!

 All our materials ([ebook](https://books.ninja-squad.com/angular), [online training](https://angular-exercises.ninja-squad.com/) and [training](http://ninja-squad.com/training/angular)) are up-to-date with these changes if you want to learn more!